Information security and cybersecurity

 Outsourced data processing

-If reviews third-party data processors before entering into an agreement with them.
-The review is conducted by completing a risk assessment including a counterparty evaluation.
-The risk assessment is reviewed on an annual basis and reported to If’s Outsourcing Committee and Board of Directors to follow up on performance and risk.
-The annual risk assessment includes a review of the data processor’s overall contractual performance and specific questions on the occurrence of any incidents and possible consequences thereof.
+Sampo Group completes a risk assessment on third-party data processors before entering into an agreement with them.
+The risk assessment is reviewed at least annually and includes a review of the data processor’s overall contractual performance and specific questions on the occurrence of any incidents and possible consequences thereof.
+In addition, third-party data processing performed by partners is reviewed regularly as part of the contractual follow-up of performance and delivery under the agreements.

 Audits